PySimpleGUI/PySimpleGUI/docs/cookbook.md

 In addition to color there are a several of other ways to potentially make your window more attractive.
 A few easy ones include:

-* Remove the titlebar
+* Remove the title bar
 * Make your window semi-transparent (change opacity)
 * Replace normal buttons with graphics

 You can use a combination of these 3 settings to create windows that look like Rainmeter style desktop-widgets.

 This window demonstrates these settings.
 As you can see, there is text showing through the background of the window.
 This is because the "Alpha Channel" was set to a semi-transparent setting.
-There is no titlebar going across the window and there is a little red X in the upper corner, resumably to close the window.
+There is no title bar going across the window and there is a little red X in the upper corner, presumably to close the window.

 ![image](https://user-images.githubusercontent.com/46163555/68679617-35f36700-052e-11ea-93b3-4f8507e3f4ee.png)

-# Recipe Removing the Titlebar & Making Semi-Transparent
+# Recipe Removing the Title Bar & Making Semi-Transparent

-Both of these can be set when you create your window.
+Both can be set when you create your window.
 These 2 parameters are all you need - `no_titlebar` and `alpha_channel`.

-When creating a window without a titlebar you create a problem where the user is unable to move your window as they have no titlebar to grab and drag.
+When creating a window without a title bar you create a problem where the user is unable to move your window as they have no title bar to grab and drag.
 Another parameter to the window creation will fix this problem - `grab_anywhere`.
 When `True`, this parameter allows the user to move the window by clicking anywhere within the window and dragging it, just as if they clicked the titlebar.
 Some PySimpleGUI ports allow you to click on input fields and drag, others require you to grab a spot on the background of the window.
-Note - you do not have to remove the titlebar in order to use `grab_anywhere`
+Note - you do not have to remove the title bar to use `grab_anywhere`

-To make your window semi-transpaerent (change the opacity) use ghe `alhpa_channel` parameter when you create the window.
+To make your window semi-transparent (change the opacity) use the `alpha_channel` parameter when you create the window.
 The setting is a float with valid values from 0 to 1.

 To create a window like the one above, your window creation call would look something like: